appyoumake/Appyoumake/docs/HOWTO - Template Design & Development.md

 ### App creation activities relevant to the template

-As a template has to support Mlab apps both at design time and runtime it is worth going through briefly how the process works for creating, editing and running the app.
+As a template has to support Appyoumake apps both at design time and runtime it is worth going through briefly how the process works for creating, editing and running the app.
 The complete flow of the design time to runtime process will be like this:

 1. App creator creates a new app from a template.

   A folder structure for the new app is created and the template files, which can include CSS and Javascript files as well as the basic index.html (called frontpage.html in the template), are copied over to this new folder structure.
-When this is done the index.html file from this skeleton app is loaded via AJAX and Mlab prepares the DIV that has the "role='page'" for the app creator to add components to.
+When this is done the index.html file from this skeleton app is loaded via AJAX and Appyoumake prepares the DIV that has the "role='page'" for the app creator to add components to.

   **Template relevance:** At this point not much, the app editing displays only the content of the "role='page'" DIV, i.e. the navigation tools are not show to the app creator at design time.
-Mlab adds the HTML that the component consists of inside
+Appyoumake adds the HTML that the component consists of inside

 1. App creator adds a *component* to the page.

-  The screenshot in figure 2 above shows the foldable list of the components available for use in Mlab, a component is added by selecting it from this list.
-When added, Mlab adds a DIV element around the HTML5 that the component consists of, this DIV is used to manipulate the component (for drag'n'drop, etc).
+  The screenshot in figure 2 above shows the foldable list of the components available for use in Appyoumake, a component is added by selecting it from this list.
+When added, Appyoumake adds a DIV element around the HTML5 that the component consists of, this DIV is used to manipulate the component (for drag'n'drop, etc).
 This container DIV will have a *data-mlab-type* attribute which tells us what component type it is, for instance the basic headline element is called "*h1*".
 In addition, if the component is set to resizable=true in the conf.yml file, then another intermediate resizing DIV is added between the container DIV mentioned above, and the internal content.
 This is used to manipulate the size of the visual elements (for instance scale a video or change the size of an image).

   If the component relies on any additional files (CSS styles or Javascript libraries) these are loaded into the browser.
 A script on the server is called through an AJAX call, and any such file dependencies are copied from the component folder into the relevant subfolder of the current app, this makes them available for the app at runtime.